Almost all trees are almost graceful: Concluding remarks

+are pairwise distinct. \end{conjecture} Actually, Conjecture~\ref{conj:Harm} can be generalized to Abelian groups.
+In that setting, the conjecture says that given an $n$-vertex tree $T$ and an Abelian group $\Gamma$ of order $n$ there exists an injective labelling $\psi:V(T) \rightarrow \Gamma$ such that the values $\psi(u)+\psi(v)$ on the edges $uv\in E(T)$ are pairwise distinct.
+Firstly, note that the original Conjecture~\ref{conj:Harm} corresponds to $\Gamma=\bbZ_n$.
+Secondly, observe that if the generalized conjecture holds for all trees and all Abelian groups of the order exactly as of the tree, then it holds also for all trees and all Abelian groups of the order which is at least the order of the tree.

+Conjecture~\ref{conj:Harm} is, too, open.
+The strongest result by far, obtained very recently by Montgomery, Pokrovskiy, and Sudakov~\cite{MPS:EmbeddingRainbow}, is an asymptotic solution of the group-theoretic version of Conjecture~\ref{conj:Harm}. \begin{theorem} For every $\gamma>0$ there exists $n_0\in \bbN$ such for every $n>n_0$, every $n$-vertex tree $T$ and every Abelian group $\Gamma$ of order at least $(1+\gamma)n$, there exists a map $\psi:V(T)\rightarrow \Gamma$ such that the values $\psi(u)+\psi(v)$ on the edges $uv\in E(T)$ are pairwise distinct. \end{theorem} Theorem~\ref{thm:MPSHarmonious} is a quick consequence of results on containment of rainbow trees, which are the main focus of~\cite{MPS:EmbeddingRainbow}.
+The most notable feature of Theorem~\ref{thm:MPSHarmonious}, compared to our Theorem~\ref{thm:main} as well as the tree packing results mentioned in Section~\ref{ssec:treepackings}, is that there is no upper bound on the maximum degree of $T$.

-We believe that the tools we introduced in the paper may be used to obtain a counterpart of Theorem~\ref{thm:main} for harmonious labellings.
+Since the current paper appeared before~\cite{MPS:EmbeddingRainbow}, and since the methods used in~\cite{MPS:EmbeddingRainbow} are very different, we would like to comment how the tools we introduced here may be used to obtain a counterpart of Theorem~\ref{thm:main} for harmonious labellings.
 The bound on the maximum degree of the tree $T$ would stay $\tfrac{\Pc n}{\log n}$.
 The relaxation compared to Conjecture~\ref{conj:Harm} would amount to $\psi$ mapping to $[\tilde n]$, $\tilde n:=\lceil(1+\gamma)n\rceil$, and modulus in~\eqref{eq:harmmod} being $\tilde n-1$.

 In order for our analysis of Algorithm~\ref{alg:label} to work, we need the property that the marginal distributions of vertex labels and edge labels are close to uniform throughout the whole process.
 We obtained this by our careful choice of the sets $\iJ(v)$ for $v\in V(T)$.
 Once we have this, the remaining analysis does not essentially require gracefulness.